What will I learn from the Seminar in May? What am I expected to do?

 Yes.
 This process ensures that FJC is able to cover all costs and provide support from a travel agent in any emergency situations.

 Can I be picked up or dropped off?

-Fellows may not drive themselves to and from the Seminar, but you may get a ride with your Liaison, or be dropped off at camp by family/friends.
+Fellows may not drive themselves to and from the Seminar, but you may get a ride with your Supervisor, or be dropped off at camp by family/friends.
 However, you will need to inform FJC that you will be arriving by car (including the name of who will pick you up and drop you off).
 All driving arrangements must be confirmed in writing to email@example.com.

 Do I have to take flights both ways?

 No. You may book a one-way ticket if needed.
 However, if you book a round trip flight and forego the first leg of that trip, the second half will be automatically cancelled by the airlines.